vinodgujral/APIAssignment/README.md

 people/employee details based on ID or full list.
 In the span of a week, I learnt a lot related to web development but require some guidance to fully grasp the subject.
 Internet resources helped a lot but some portions are not mentioned clearly, where I require support.
-As, I haven’t learnt web dev formally so I feel I got stuck but I learnt a lot while doing the assignment and I’ll try to get full command on this.
+As, I haven’t learnt web dev formally so, I feel, I got stuck but I learnt a lot while doing the assignment and I’ll try to get full command on this as soon as possible.